betrusted-io/xous-book/src/ch10-00-swap-overview.md

 While the former strategy sounds elegant, it would require patching every syscall path with something that reads a piece of state to determine which level of the nesting stack you're on.
 In particular, the assembly stub that is responsible for setting up the exceptions would need to be reworked to do this.
 This was deemed to be more invasive and more bug-prone than the alternative.

-So, in this implementation, `swap_reentrant_sycall` has an assembly stub which runs just before entering a re-entrant syscall, and also just after.
+So, in this implementation, `swap_reentrant_syscall` has an assembly stub which runs just before entering a re-entrant syscall, and also just after.
 The routine reads the current stack pointer, copies the exception handler's entire stack to a backup location, does the syscall, and then on return, restores the stack's contents.
 This minimizes code changes to other code paths (reducing analytical complexity) in exchange for an operation that is extremely risky but analytically tractable.

 #### RegisterSwapper Syscall